-The rapid test include:
+The rapid tests include:

-- Call your doctor, clinic, or hospital first and let them know you think you may have COVID-19 symptoms.
+- Call your doctor, clinic, or hospital and let them know you think you may have COVID-19 symptoms.

 - Tell them if you are older than 60 or have another health condition, like diabetes, heart disease, or cancer.

 - Be ready to describe your symptoms and if you think you’ve been exposed to the virus.

 Your doctor or hospital will tell you what to do next.
 This could include going to a clinic, going to a drive-thru test location, or staying at home away from other people to avoid spreading the disease.